bellhyve/zelta/README.md

 ## History

-The original version of Zelta, `zdelta`, was deployed internally at Bell Tower Integration on May 2020.
-The first production of Zelta was deployed in September 1, 2021.
+Zelta evolved from a series of Bourne scripts deployed on October 7, 2019, later renamed to `zdelta`.
+The first production awk version of Zelta was deployed on September 1, 2021.